to be defined by country

 GOTS (Global Organic Textile Standard)

-The Global Organic Textile Standard (GOTS) was founded by international standard organisations that advocate for more environmentally friendly and socially responsible textile production.
-The seal identifies a globally uniform, controllable, social and ecological standard.
-Only textile products that consist of at least 70 percent organically produced natural fibres are awarded the seal.
-The entire textile production chain is independently certified.
-All products are also traceable and can be checked in the public database.
+The Global Organic Textile Standard (GOTS) was established by international standards organizations to be used for more environmentally-friendly and socially responsible textile production.
+The seal indicates a globally uniform, auditable, social and ecological standard.
+As such, only those textile products that are made of a minimum 70 percent of organically produced natural fibers carry the seal.
+This independently certifies the entire textile production chain.
+All products are also traceable and can be verified in the public database.

 MSC